 Many public and private employers are committed to the recruitment and hiring of veterans and wounded warriors.
-Veterans, with and without disabilities, have valuable skills and leadership qualities to bring to the workplace and 68 percent of organizations have hired a veteran during the past 12 months.
-To assist in hiring veterans with disabilities, EARN provides no-cost consultation and technical assistance to employers on a wide range of disability and veterans employment questions.
+Veterans, with and without disabilities, have valuable skills and leadership qualities to bring to the workplace.
+To assist in hiring veterans with disabilities, EARN provides no-cost consultation and technical assistance to employers, and will provide detailed information on a wide range of disability and veterans employment questions.

 The Obama administration is encouraging the private sector to hire or train 100,000 unemployed veterans or their spouses by the end of 2013.
 The Joining Forces initiative will lead this work with business and industry.

 - The President has challenged businesses to commit to hire or provide training to unemployed veterans and military spouses.